-Central Penn College awards credit to those eligible military personnel taking CLEP examinations through the Defense Activity for Non-Traditional Education Support (DANTES) program.
-For a complete listing of AP and CLEP examinations along with accepted equivalencies, please visit the College website.
+The College awards transfer credit to eligible military personnel taking CLEP examinations through the Defense Activity for Non-Traditional Education Support (DANTES) program.
+A student can obtain a total of 9 credits towards an associate degree and 18 credits toward a bachelor degree through CLEP examinations.
+For a complete listing of CLEP examinations along with accepted equivalencies, please visit the College website.